tsy24/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to take care of many elderly with various medical needs
-* prefer desktop apps over other types
+* has access to a desktop (at work)
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage elderly details and tasks faster than a typical mouse/GUI driven application

 ### User stories